aaronnorrish/timetable_scheduler/README.md

  e - exclude all classes before the earliest time e

- l - exclude all classes after the latest time l
+ a - exclude all classes after the latest time a

  n - exclude all timetables spanning greater than n days